Multarix/DnD-NPC/README.md

 		"shield": Boolean, // Whether or not the NPC has a shield, if it does, this will instead be String with a link to shields on D&D Beyond
 		"armor": { // The armor that the NPC is wearing, this may be undefined.
 			"name": String, // The name of the armor
-			"type": String, // The armor class
-			"link": String, // Link to the armor on D&D Beyond "strength": Number, // The strength requirement for the armor "metal": Boolean, // Whether or not the armor is made of metal "stealth": Boolean // Whether or not the armor impedes the stealth of the NPC },
+			"type": String, // The armor type.
+Light, Medium or Heavy "link": String, // Link to the armor on D&D Beyond "strength": Number, // The strength requirement for the armor "metal": Boolean, // Whether or not the armor is made of metal "stealth": Boolean // Whether or not the armor impedes the stealth of the NPC },
 		"tools": [ // The tools that the NPC has.
-May be empty.
+This may be empty.
 			{
 				"name": String, // Name of the tool
 				"link": String // Link to the tool on D&D Beyond